dancer1325/aws-java-developer-guide-v2/doc_source/migration-side-by-side.md

 # Use the SDK for Java 1\.x and 2\.x side\-by\-side<a name="migration-side-by-side"></a>

-You can use both versions of the AWS SDK for Java in your projects\.
+* BOTH versions of the AWS SDK for Java | your project, can be used

-The following shows an example of the `pom.xml` file for a project that uses Amazon S3 from version 1\.x and DynamoDB from version 2\.16\.1\.
+* _Example:_ `pom.xml` for a project / uses Amazon S3 from version 1\.x & DynamoDB from version 2\.16\.1

-**Example of POM**
-This example shows a `pom.xml` file entry for a project that uses both 1\.x and 2\.x versions of the SDK\.

 ```
 <dependencyManagement>
     <dependencies>
+        // v1 for aws-java-sdk-bom
         <dependency>
             <groupId>com.amazonaws</groupId>
             <artifactId>aws-java-sdk-bom</artifactId>